monolith-codes/monolith.codes/README.md

 ### Deployment

 This project is designed to be deployed via GitHub Actions runner on a self-hosted server.
-Simply add the necessary secrets of the target system to your project's deploy.yml.
+Simply adjust the necessary secrets of the deploy.yml to your target system in your project settings.

 ## Technologies